 Harbor Occupational Center

 The Harbor Occupational Center is all about getting people into their vocation as quickly as possible.
 The Harbor Occupational Center offers a wide variety of courses, both short and long.
-This includes quick forklift operation courses, as well as a complete electrical course.
-The trade school also covers positions that other trade schools may not (e.g. computer operations, and office administration.)
+This includes quick forklift operation courses and a complete electrical course.
+The trade school also covers positions that other trade schools may not (e.g., computer operations and office administration)

 Newport International United College

-The Newport International United College is one of the highest-rated Los Angeles vocational trade schools.
-Most of the courses at Newport are for those planning to get into the medical industry e.g. medical assistants, nurse assistants, medical technicians, etc. However, they also offer training for basic positions in law, business, and finance.
+Newport International United College is one of the highest-rated vocational trade schools in Los Angeles.
+Most of the courses at Newport are for those planning to get into the medical industry, e.g., medical assistants, nurse assistants, medical technicians, etc. However, they also offer training for basic positions in law, business, and finance.

 NTMA Machinist Career College

 Founded in 1968, this is one of the more specialized vocational trade schools in Los Angeles.
 As the name suggests, it is only for machinist training.
-However, when it comes to machinist training, we don’t think there is a better trade school in the US, let alone Los Angeles.
-CNC machining is a rapidly expanding trade field and NTMA Career College is recognized by many to offer the best CNC machinist programs in L.A.
+However, when it comes to machinist training, we don’t think there is a better trade school in the US, let alone in Los Angeles.
+CNC machining is a rapidly expanding field, and NTMA Career College is widely recognized as offering the best CNC machinist programs in L.A.

 Cinema Make-up School